Affordable Ways To Make Your Home Disability Friendly

 If you are a bit handy, building a ramp is doable.
 There are many instructions and videos online to guide you through the task.
 Possibly you have scrap lumber that’s in good condition in your basement from previous house projects.
 This could make the job very affordable in terms of material.
 Or check out a nearby Habitat ReStore (Habitat.org) for good quality lumber.
 Otherwise, once you know what size and quantity of lumber you need, head over to one of the home improvement stores or lumber yards nearby.
 (See How the Habitat ReStore Can Reduce Home Improvement Costs.)

 If you are just in need of a temporary ramp for a short-term disability, there are wood and aluminum ramps for purchase online.
 Before buying, decide exactly where you will position this ramp (which home entryway), and most important, how high (the rise) needs to be so that you buy a ramp that is long enough (the run).
-There’s a huge range in price on these pre-built ramps, costing up to $300 or more.
+There’s a huge range in price on these pre-built ramps.
 Don’t expect your insurance to pick up the tab on this expense!

 About the Author